noir-lang/noir-bignum/README.md

 This library is tested with all stable releases since 1.0.0-beta.0 as well as nightly.

-## Dependencies

-- Noir ≥v1.0.0-beta.0
-- Barretenberg ≥v0.56.1

-Refer to [Noir's docs](https://noir-lang.org/docs/getting_started/installation/) and [Barretenberg's docs](https://github.com/AztecProtocol/aztec-packages/blob/master/barretenberg/cpp/src/barretenberg/bb/readme.md#installation) for installation steps.
+Refer to [Noir's docs](https://noir-lang.org/docs/getting_started/installation/) for installation steps.

 ## Installation